MicrosoftDocs/azure-dev-docs/articles/python/python-web-app-github-actions-app-service.md

 ### Troubleshooting a failed workflow

 To check a workflow's status, go to the Actions tab of the repo.
-If there's a failed workflow, drill into its workflow file.
-There should be two jobs "build" and "deploy".
-For a failed job, look at the output of the job's tasks to look for problems.
+When you drill into the workflow file created in this tutorial, you'll see two jobs "build" and "deploy".
+For a failed job, look at the output of job tasks for an indication of the failure.
+Some common issues are:

-* If your app fails because of a missing dependency, then your *requirements.txt* file wasn't processed during deployment.
+* If the app fails because of a missing dependency, then your *requirements.txt* file wasn't processed during deployment.
 This behavior happens if you created the web app directly on the portal rather than using the `az webapp up` command as shown in this article.

-* The `az webapp up` command specifically sets the build action SCM_DO_BUILD_DURING_DEPLOYMENT to true.
-If you provisioned the app service through the portal, however, this action isn't automatically set.
+* If you provisioned the app service through the portal, the build action SCM_DO_BUILD_DURING_DEPLOYMENT setting may not have been set.
+This setting must be set to `true`.
+The `az webapp up` command sets the build action automatically.

 * If you see an error message with "TLS handshake timeout", run the workflow manually by selecting Trigger auto deployment under the Actions tab of the repo to see if the timeout is a temporary issue.